567WebSystems/project2alpha/semester_Proj_567.md

 ## Problem

-Nowadays, people integrate a lot of technology into organizing their daily lives such as note reminders or a virtual calendar.
+People nowadays integrate a lot of technology into organizing their daily lives such as note reminders or a virtual calendar and much more.
 Although these technologies come in handy, they still require a fair amount of manual work.
-I have a friend that deals with clients daily who schedule appointments with him.
-He would take those appointments and input that information into his daily Google calendar.
-The problem here is that he would like to have a faster way to have those scheduled appointments on his calendar without doing a lot of typing.
+There are many businesses that deal with clients who schedule appointments daily using some sort of appointment style system.
+What if those appointments can be scheduled quicker by the user themselves without the need to manually input those appointments on the other end.
+The problem here is that there should be faster way to have those scheduled appointments on a users calendar without the need to do a lot of typing.

 ## Appetite